-- I. Individual has a diagnosis of multiple myeloma, including plasma cell leukemia; AND - II.
-Individual has not received treatment with an anti-CD38 agent (such as isatuximab, daratumumab, or daratumumab and hyaluronidase-fihj)); AND - III.
-Individual is using for one of the following: - A. Newly diagnosed multiple myeloma for those who are ineligible for stem cell transplantation: - 1.
-In combination with melphalan, prednisone and a proteasome inhibitor (PI) (for example, bortezomib); OR - 2.
-In combination with lenalidomide and dexamethasone;
+- Individual has a diagnosis of multiple myeloma, including plasma cell leukemia; AND - II.
+Individual is using for one of the following:

-B. Newly diagnosed multiple myeloma for those who are eligible for stem cell transplant, in combination with bortezomib, dexamethasone, and either thalidomide or lenalidomide (Label, NCCN 2A);
+- A. Newly diagnosed multiple myeloma for those who are ineligible for stem cell transplantation:

-C. Newly diagnosed multiple myeloma in combination with cyclophosphamide, bortezomib, and dexamethasone;
+In combination with melphalan, prednisone and a proteasome inhibitor (PI) (for example, bortezomib); OR In combination with lenalidomide and dexamethasone;

-D. Relapsed or refractory multiple myeloma (Label, NCCN 2A):
+OR

-- 1. As a single agent following therapy with at least two prior lines of therapy including a PI (for example, bortezomib, carfilzomib, or ixazomib) and an immunomodulatory agent (for example, thalidomide, lenalidomide, or pomalidomide); OR - 2.
+- Newly diagnosed multiple myeloma for those who are eligible for stem cell transplant, in combination with bortezomib, dexamethasone, and either thalidomide or lenalidomide (Label, NCCN 2A); OR - C. Newly diagnosed multiple myeloma in combination with carfilzomib, lenalidomide, and dexamethasone; OR - D. Newly diagnosed multiple myeloma in combination with cyclophosphamide, bortezomib, and dexamethasone; OR - E. Relapsed or refractory multiple myeloma (Label, NCCN 2A): - 1.
+As a single agent following therapy with at least two prior lines of therapy including a PI (for example, bortezomib, carfilzomib, or ixazomib) and an immunomodulatory agent (for example, thalidomide, lenalidomide, or pomalidomide); OR - 2.
 In combination with cyclophosphamide, bortezomib, and dexamethasone; OR - 3.
-As combination therapy following treatment with at least one prior line of therapy including a PI or an immunomodulatory agent, when used with one of following: - a.
-A PI (for example, bortezomib, carfilzomib, or ixazomib) and dexamethasone; OR - An immunomodulatory agent (for example, thalidomide, lenalidomide, or pomalidomide) and dexamethasone;
+In combination with selinexor and dexamethasone; OR - As combination therapy following treatment with at least one prior line of therapy when used with one of following: - a.
+A PI (for example, bortezomib, carfilzomib, or ixazomib) and dexamethasone; OR - b.
+An immunomodulatory agent (for example, thalidomide, lenalidomide, or pomalidomide) and dexamethasone;